andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 #### Mobile App:
 Open the PaperScorer mobile app and center a single sheet in the camera viewfinder.
 The app will then automatically take a photo of the sheet and upload it to PaperScorer.

+**Caution:**
-> **Caution:** This method requires processing sheets individually.
+This method requires processing sheets individually.
 For large batches, use another method.
+{: .notice--warning}

 ## Uploading
 To upload the PDF to PaperScorer, follow these steps: